Credible takeaways

 What is a scholarship?

-The main difference between student loans and scholarships is repayment.
-Student loans must be repaid with interest, while scholarships are awarded as free money that you don't have to pay back.
+The main difference between student loans and scholarships is that student loans must be repaid with interest, while scholarships never have to be repaid.
+This chart compares key differences between the two methods of funding your degree.

 Pros and cons of student loans